-An integrated, interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the Scientific Revolution through the 20th century.
+(Formerly HUMAN 21LS) An integrated, interdisciplinary approach to history, religion, philosophy, literature, art and music as aspects of Western culture and civilization, focusing on the period from the Scientific Revolution through the 20th century.
 In this broad context, students will investigate the intellectual, spiritual, cultural and political foundations of the Modern World.
-This course fulfills the LMC General Education Requirement for Humanities.
+This course meets the General Education Requirement for Humanities.
 LR